TolikPylypchuk/KeyboardSwitch/docs/_v3_0/08-technical.md

 - KeyboardSwitch.Settings: The Keyboard Switch Settings app
 - KeyboardSwitch.Settings.Core: The core logic of the settings app
 - KeyboardSwitch.Common: Common functionality and interfaces for the projects
-- KeyboardSwitch.Windows: The implementations of common interfaces for the Windows platform
+- KeyboardSwitch.Windows: The implementation of common functionality for the Windows platform
 - KeyboardSwitch.Windows.Setup: The setup project

 ### Building the App Itself